manabil/manabil/README.md

   Hopefully my code can be read by others easily.
 For me coding is how to work everything with fully autonomous. **Manualization is a form of laziness to make it automatic** 🔥
   <h5>
-    <i>"There is only one thing that makes a dream impossible to achieve: the fear of failure."</i>
+    <i>"This is the most simple and basic component of life: our struggles determine our successes."</i>
   </h5>
 </div>